PhuongAnhNgo/REACT-Learning-App/README.md

 # REACT-Learning-App
-FLASH is a Learning Application that allows users to create their own themes (subjects), add content, and learn those.
+FLASH is an Learning-Application that allows users to create their own themes (subjects), add content, and learn those.
 The learning mode is designed in the form of flashcards to make memorization easier.
 The application is designed to replace the traditional learning of new words with flip cards.

 ## Techstack
 * Frontend: HTML, CSS, React, Javascript, Material UI, Axios.